Diokuz/affected-files/readme.md

 ## affected-files.config.js

-Place this file in cwd, and export your options.
+Place this file in the project root folder (cwd), and export your options.

 ## Using in CI